 - Want something decadent?
 Chocolate chips and your favorite nut butter are the way to go.

 - Want something light and fruity?
-Blueberries, strawberries, pineapple, mango, nectarines, even rhubarb.
+Blueberries, strawberries, pineapple, mango, nectarines, and even rhubarb.
 There are so many fruits that pair wonderfully with this healthy baked oatmeal.

 - You can use dried fruit too, of course.
 Dates, raisins, cranberries, blueberries, pineapple, papaya… the list goes on.
 Plus, dried fruit won’t affect the baked top like too much fresh fruit will.